 Open daily, 10:00 a.m. – 6:00 p.m., Wednesdays, 10:00 a.m. – 8:00 p.m.

-The museum is open on 365 days a year - regular opening hours on all Sundays and public holidays.
+The museum is open 365 days a year - with regular opening hours on all Sundays and public holidays.

 All rooms in the museum have been designed to meet the needs of visitors with mobility impairments.
 The Fondation Beyeler is committed to giving all visitors with disabilities access to the works of art in its collection and its exhibitions.
 Special arrangements can be made on request.
 People with disabilities are entitled to a reduced admission price.
 Admission for carers accompanying disabled visitors (who would otherwise be unable to visit the museum) is free.